Wednesday and Thursday: 3-5 PM

 The OP Bike Shop has moved into a new location on campus!
 We are now located directly behind Boyer Print House, just off the small parking lot on the corner of Boyer Ave and Marcus St. Look for signs directing you to the small green bike shop!
 Stop by and use our tools to do your own fixes, or drop your bike off and we can do the work!
 We sell a small assortment of retail merchandise including bike tubes, lights, locks and bags.
 Our service rates are very reasonable and our bike mechanics are friendly and knowledgeable.
 Stop by and say hi!

-For the Fall 2018 semester, the current Bike Mechanics are:
+The current Bike Mechanics are:

 George Jutras: firstname.lastname@example.org

 Abandoned Bike Repurposing Program

 We love turning useless and forgotten bikes into useful and appreciated bikes again!

 We regularly receive bikes from Campus Security that have been abandoned on campus.
 Bikes that have been left locked up for long periods of time without being moved, locked inappropriately for a long period, or are clearly abandoned are taken by Security, put into storage for a set amount of time, then given to the Bike Shop to assess.
 Bikes fall into 3 categories: 1.) able to be repaired, restored, and tuned up to a functional condition, 2.) able to be used to harvest parts for use on other bikes, and 3.) almost useless and taken to metal recycle in town.
 If you think your bike has been stolen, contact Security as they may have found your bike 'relocated' somewhere else on campus by a thief or other means.